 Maybe you recently got a bonus at work.
 Maybe your current vehicle broke down.
 Maybe you’ve got a savings account that is burning a hole in your pocket.
-Whatever the reason, you’re thinking about purchasing that fancy new car that you’ve seen slicking around town and is at the dealership with a red for sale sign on it’s windshield.
-Well, we’re here to tell that no matter how nice of a vehicle it may be, purchasing an expensive, brand new vehicle is not a good financial decision.
-We know, you want the car.
+Whatever the reason, you’re thinking about purchasing that fancy new car that you’ve seen slicking around town and is at the dealership with a red-for-sale sign on its windshield.
+Well, we’re here to tell you that no matter how nice of a vehicle it may be, purchasing an expensive, brand-new vehicle is not a good financial decision.
+We know you want the car.
 But we want what’s best for your net worth.
 You should too!

 It Is Not An Investment